 In the end, I think I did a pretty good job remaking her recipe, with the help of Loreto, my assistant for the day.
-The shape of the ravioli can be determined by you.
-You can make it square, rectangular, triangular, round, or if you're a traditionalist like me, half moon, mezza luna, like I've always done with my mother.
+You can choose the shape of the ravioli: square, rectangular, triangular, round, or if you're a traditionalist like me, half moon, mezza luna, like I've always done with my mother.
 This helps me keep the memories of Carnevale intact.
 And as they say,

 remember where you came from because it tells you where you are and where you want to go.

-When you bite into these, nothing but a smile is released.
+A bite into these, and you cannot but smile.
 The tenderness of the pastry as it melts into the creamy, semi-sweet ricotta and hints of Grand Marnier, has your mouth singing the song Mmmmm.
 The kid in you comes out as those morsels of chocolate melt on your tongue, and you awaken to the sad fact that this Carnival treat is done.
 No worries there is more, lol.
-There is a bit of liquor inside, and it is still kid friendly.
-The alcohol is cooked out from the heat of the oven, but if you are not sure, you can omit the liquor.
+There is a bit of liqueur inside, but you can omit it.

 - 3 eggs